gsmanu007/Complex-network-analysis-of-Airport-network-data/README.md

 Analysis of complex network (global flight network data) using Python.

-"globalflightnetwork" is a famous dataset to visualize the flight network.
+"globalflightnetwork" by Visualizing.org is a famous dataset to visualize the flight network. (ref- http://www.visualizing.org/datasets/global-flights-network).
 It states total number of flights from one country to another.
 To analyze the international flight data, we used "countriesToCountries" data.
 It has total 3983 enteries.
 This data was cleaned using R script "clearing_data.R".
 Data thus generated was stored in file "airport_CnToCn_ajc.csv".

 Real_data.py reads the above data and measures the characterstic path length of the network.
 Characterstic path length is measured using "my_implementation.py" file which uses Dijkstra's algorithm to compute shortest path between two nodes.